Ground Safety Zone

 The Ground Safety Zone (Копнена зона безбедности; Zona e Sigurisë Tokësore) was a 5-kilometre-wide (3.1 mi) demilitarized zone (DMZ) established in June 1999 after the signing of the Kumanovo agreement which ended the Kosovo War.
 It bordered the area between Yugoslavia (FRY) and Kosovo (governed by the UN).

+Map of the Ground Safety Zone.
+Note that this is not the entirety of the GSZ, but the area in which the UÇPMB controlled up to the yellow line.

 Background

 In 1992–1993, ethnic Albanians created the Kosovo Liberation Army (KLA) which started attacking police forces and secret-service officials who abused Albanian civilians in 1995.
 According to Serbian officials, the KLA killed 10 policemen and 24 civilians.
 After escalating tensions between increasing Yugoslav security forces and the KLA, the Kosovo War started in February 1998.

 Creation of the GSZ

 With the signing of the Kumanovo agreement, the provisions designed the creation of a 5-kilometre-wide safety zone around Kosovo's border and into the FRY if necessary.
 A 25-kilometre-wide air safety zone was also designed by the provisions of the agreement.
 Only lightly armed police in groups of up to ten were allowed to patrol, and banned the FRY from using planes, tanks or any other heavier weapons.
 The GSZ consisted of 5 sectors: